yu-jeffy/ink-jet/application.md

 ### Project Details

+## UI Mockup:
 ![ui-mockup](https://jyu.llc/inkjet_mockup.png)

+## Data Model / Architecture

+## Stack

+We will be using the following technologies:
+- Python for RAG-LLM pipeline
+ - LlamaIndex and LangChain libraries for data loading, processing, embedding
+ - LlamaIndex and LangChain libraries for vectorstore retrieval and LLM interaction with retrieval results
+- Pinecone for Vectorstore
+- OpenAI text-embedding-ada-002 Model for Embeddings
+- OpenAI for LLM (GPT-4-32k, GPT-4-1106-preview)
+- ink!/Rust for Smart Contracts
+- React.js for Front-End Application
+- Docker for Containerization
+- Vercel for Hosting

+## Relevant Work

+Please see Development Status section.

+## What this project is NOT

+We are not providing a for-profit product, and all usage will be free to any developers.
+The system and datasets will also be public, so developers can choose to host their own version of the system, with modifications if they please.

+We are not providing full automation nor replacement for existing developers, this tool is designed to enhance the developement cycle and increase efficiency.

+We are not claiming that this system is without fault.
+Though the system is aimed at mitigating errors and vulnerabilities, there is a degree of inherent randomness when using LLMs for code generation.
+We will provide stringent disclaimers and advise to users to rigorously test their code before deployment, and advocate for contract auditing.

 We expect the teams to already have a solid idea about your project's expected final state.
 Therefore, we ask the teams to submit (where relevant):